kasperkouhia/agency-landing-page/README.md

 ### What I learned

-- Learned the basics of Vite + React web development
+- Learned the very basics of Vite + React web development
 - Learned how to style elements using Tailwind CSS
   - Got a start on using a utility class-focused approach to styling elements
 - Learned how to get the most out of SVG files by use of SVGR/SVGO